Indian Karate Do Kyokushin Kai

-In the month of September 1992, Shihan, set a record by successfully completing 50 Men Kumite.
-All Fighters of different styles of Karate from Shodan to Yondan grades fought for 2 minutes each in which Shihan defeated each of the fighters.
+In the month of September 1992, Hanshi, set a record by successfully completing 50 Men Kumite.
+All Fighters of different styles of Karate from Shodan to Yondan grades fought for 2 minutes each in which Hanshi defeated each of the fighters.
 Moreover, he accomplished this feat without getting injured or any casualties.

 Overcoming the impossible, he broke his own record, by breaking 13 slabs of Ice in March 1993, with his bare forehead in a single stroke.

-At the International Knockdown Tournament held at Crystal Palace, London in 1994, Sensei Jacintha D’Souza was the only participant from all over India, accompanying Shihan.
+At the International Knockdown Tournament held at Crystal Palace, London in 1994, Shihan Jacintha D’Souza was the only participant from all over India, accompanying Shihan.

-At the 1st World IFK Knockdown Championship held at Moscow (Russia), we had two female participants, Senpai Rashida Matheranwalla and Senpai Zeeba Irani and a male participant Senpai Yogesh Dangare representing the Indian team.
-Shihan Chakraborty was the official country representative and was also appointed as referee at the event.
+At the 1st World IFK Knockdown Championship held at Moscow (Russia), we had two female participants, Senpai Rashida Matheranwalla and Senpai Zeeba Irani and a male participant Shihan Yogesh Dangare representing the Indian team.
+Hanshi Chakraborty was the official country representative and was also appointed as referee at the event.

 In October 2003, at the 2nd World IFK Kata Championship held in Poland, we represented India with a squad of 6 members.